Skip to content

 • By leveraging significant private, state, and local funding, OMS grants amplify a small federal investment for maximum impact in the community.

 • There is high demand for funding from the IMLS Office of Museum Services.
-In FY 2022 OMS received 716 applications requesting more than $109 million, but current funding has allowed the agency to fund only a small fraction of the highly rated grant applications it receives.
+In FY 2023 OMS received 749 applications requesting more than $122 million, but current funding has allowed the agency to fund less than half (40%) of the highly rated grant applications it receives.

-• $65.5 million or more in FY 2024 funding would allow OMS to increase its grant capacity for museums, funds which museums will need to help recover from the pandemic and continue to serve their communities.
-This substantial funding increase would still be greatly shy of the high demand of $109 million in FY 2022 in highly rated grant applications the agency received.
+• $65.5 million or more in FY 2025 funding would allow OMS to increase its grant capacity for museums, funds which museums will need to help continue to serve their communities.
+This important funding increase would still be greatly shy of the high demand of $122 million in FY 2023 in highly rated grant applications the agency received.

 • OMS provides critical funding for professional development to improve the recruitment, preparation, and professional development of museum professionals, especially those from diverse and underrepresented backgrounds.